 Out of boredom…

-If it appears that your dog is digging simply because it’s fun, the key is to provide them better entertainment like dog toys.
+If it appears that your dog is digging simply because it’s fun, the key is to provide them with better entertainment, like dog toys.
 Make sure that your dog has plenty of engaging toys to play with.
-Getting them pre-occupied with dog toys will take their minds off digging.
+Getting them preoccupied with dog toys will take their minds off digging.